based-zrt/hooks/README.md

       JIRA_URL: "" # Discord webhook URL for jira messages
       DOCKER_TOKEN: "" # Bearer token for Docker Registry post request
       DOCKER_URL: "" # Discord webhook URL for docker messages
+      # In order to deliver issue type & project avatars, we have to download and redirect the images using an authorized
+      JIRA_EMAIL: "" # account email
+      JIRA_REST_TOKEN: "" # account rest api token
+      HOST_URL: "" # the base url for the service
 ```

 ## License

 ```
     hooks
     Copyright (C) 2023  SunStorm